 Keeping your data organized is the first thing to do speed your slow Mac.
 To check the storage space, click the Apple menu, select “About This Mac,” and look under the “Storage” heading.
 If you find your Mac loaded, then you have to free up space to make the system run faster.
 First, sort out the files and delete the unwanted large size files, which will free up the disk space, speeding things a little bit.

 2. Clean Up Your Mac With Cleanup My System

-The second method would be having a utility tool to help you clean up your hard drive.
+The second method would be using a utility tool to help you clean up your hard drive.
 No other tool can perform this task better than Cleanup My System.

-Cleanup My System is an easy to use a tool and has an intuitive interface.
-It enables you to clean system and user cache and log files in a single click.
+Cleanup My System is an easy-to-use tool and has an intuitive interface.
+It enables you to clean the system and remove online traces with a single click.
 It removes the unwanted application from Mac and increases the storage space.
-Moreover, it also helps you to find the old and large files and saves the disk space.
+Moreover, it also helps you to find the old and large files and saves disk space.

 3. List Out The Memory Hogging Processes